Board and Governance

 Tracy Gillett, Condover College

-Tracy is currently the head of an Independent Specialist College and has a master’s degree in ‘Special Education Needs and Inclusion’.
+Tracy is the Director of Education / Principal of an Independent Specialist College and has a master’s degree in ‘Special Education Needs and Inclusion’.
 She has dedicated her career to special education, initially teaching in GFE and then in ISCs as a senior leader.
 As a qualified tutor Tracy and spent many years coordinating the areas of Skills for Life, Work Experience and Employability.
 She has undertaken a range of quality assurance activities in specialist and general further education settings for students with high needs.
 Tracy has extensive experience in working with high needs students including those with autism, profound and multiple learning difficulties, sensory impairments and complex needs.